Shamay/pd3-Mancala-Osipov-Wells/Log.md

 6/6: Shamay and Malcolm
 - added a Game class that controls the sowing and capturing as well as the turns of the two players.
 - within the Game class is the Player class, which keeps track of score.

+6/7: Shamay
+- added the background design
+- beginning work with processing graphics